 The child must live in a Newport News Public School zone.

-Within 90 days of screening, parents are notified by letter regarding their child’s acceptance into the program, or whether the child has been placed on the Waiting List for the zoned school.
+Within 90 days of the pre-enrollment appointment, parents are notified by letter regarding their child's acceptance into the program, or whether the child has been placed on the Waiting List for the zoned school.
 This letter will describe the process and documents required for registration.
 It is important that the First Step Office have the most current address and phone number on file.
-Please call 283-7788, ext.
-12183, if contact information changes.
+Please call (757)283-7788, x.12183, if contact information changes.

 If accepted in the program, the child will be assigned to his/her zoned First Step center.
 School assignments are based solely on the home address of the child's parent/legal guardian.